Overview

 Causes

 Your child's body needs vitamin D to absorb calcium and phosphorus from food.
-Rickets can occur if your child's body doesn't get enough vitamin D or if his or her body has problems using vitamin D properly.
+Rickets can occur if your child's body doesn't get enough vitamin D or has problems using vitamin D properly.
 Occasionally, not getting enough calcium or lack of calcium and vitamin D can cause rickets.

 Lack of vitamin D